antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 - Total number of frames for all animations must be less than 8192.
 - No blending or mixing of animation tracks.
 - Cloth simulations not supported by the Blender tool.
+- Mesh with hard edges will appear smooth shaded.
+See https://github.com/antzGames/Godot_Vertex_Animation_Textures_Plugin/issues/6 for a workaround.
 - `MultiMeshInstance3D` `custom_data` and `instance_color` is used by this plugin so you will not have access to it.
 - The new `VATMultiMeshInstance3D` will have `physics_interpolation_mode = Node.PHYSICS_INTERPOLATION_MODE_OFF`.
 The reason is that Godot interpolates the `custom_data` uniform which we do not want.
 You can still use physics interpolation in your project though.